🇦🇺 Australia

 Jockey Visa Pathway Australia

 Jockeys can migrate to Australia via regional visa 491 or employer-sponsored 494, assessed by TRA.
 Both require state nomination in racing hubs like Victoria or NSW.
-Processing typically takes 4–6 months after assessment approval.
+Processing typically takesafter assessment approval.
+See current processing times for the subclass 491 visa.

 Key Facts